Erlemar/dswok/General ML/AB Tests.md

 - Holm: step-down Bonferroni.
 Uniformly more powerful with the same FWER control.
 - Benjamini-Hochberg: controls the false discovery rate (expected proportion of false positives among rejections).
 More powerful, but a different guarantee.

-Pragmatic rule: use FWER control (Bonferroni, Holm) when several confirmatory primary metrics are tested together and any false positive would cause a bad ship decision; use FDR control (Benjamini-Hochberg) for secondary and exploratory metrics where hypothesis discovery matters more than individual false positives.
+Pragmatic rule: use FWER control (Bonferroni, Holm) when several confirmatory primary metrics are tested together, and any false positive would cause a bad ship decision; use FDR control (Benjamini-Hochberg) for secondary and exploratory metrics where hypothesis discovery matters more than individual false positives.
 A pre-registered single primary metric avoids multiple-testing correction for the confirmatory decision, provided the remaining metrics are treated as diagnostic rather than confirmatory.

 ### Bayesian framing